To create a Change Order Request (COR) for a prime contract.

 Things to Consider

 - Required User Permission:

-- 'Admin' on the project's Prime Contract tool.
+- 'Admin' on the project's Prime Contracts tool.

-- Navigate to the project's Prime Contract tool.
+- Navigate to the project's Prime Contracts tool.

 Note: This button is only available if your project's Prime Contract is in the 'Approved' state.